emann615/LetsDefendAlerts/Walk-Throughs/SOC168 Whoami Command Detected in Request Body.md

 ## Collect Data

-I went to the Endpoint Security page and did a search for the destination IP address and source IP address to see if they belong to the internal network.
+I went to the Endpoint Security page, and did a search for the destination IP address and source IP address to see if they belong to the internal network.
 The destination IP address (172.16.17.16) is associated with WebServer1004 on the internal network.
 No results were populated for the source IP address (61.177.172.87), indicating it is from an external network.

 I searched 61.177.172.87 in AbuseIPDB to find information on its ownership and reputation.
 The ISP is ChinaNet Jiangsu Province Network, based out of China.
 The IP address has been reported 87,677 times, and the Confidence of Abuse is 0%.